clburlison/clburlison.com/_posts/2014-07-14-show-helpdesk-info.markdown

 **Creating your profile**
 {% highlight bash %}
 mcxToProfile.py -r org.tynsoe.geeklet.shell.plist org.tynsoe.GeekTool.plist \
-org.tynsoe.geektool3.plist --identifier BISD-GeekTool --manage Often
+org.tynsoe.geektool3.plist --identifier BISD-GeekTool --displayname=BISD-GeekTool --manage Often
 {% endhighlight %}

-*Note:* you will want to change your identifier to something useful for your organization.
+*Note:* you will want to change your identifier and displayname to something useful for your organization.

 This will create a second profile with the name of your "identifier + .mobileconfig"